pnp/sp-dev-solutions/solutions/LeadsLOBSolution/README.md

 Version|Date|Comments
 -------|----|--------
-1.4.1|May 25, 2020|Switched to using preview Microsoft To Do APIs for creating lead reminders 1.4.0|May 19, 2020|Extended with the ability to create a reminder in Planner for the specific lead 1.3.0|May 18, 2020|Extended with Teams messaging extension
+1.4.2|Jun 15, 2020|Extended with storing user's configuration in application's personal folder 1.4.1|May 25, 2020|Switched to using preview Microsoft To Do APIs for creating lead reminders 1.4.0|May 19, 2020|Extended with the ability to create a reminder in Planner for the specific lead 1.3.0|May 18, 2020|Extended with Teams messaging extension